Fairy Meadow is located approximately four kilometres north of Wollongong along the Princes Highway.

 Mr James Spearing used Para Creek to drive the first flour mills in the Illawarra.
 Nearby he erected a windmill and later a steam flour mill was built at Fairy Meadow.

-The opening of the Mt Pleasant Coal Mine in 1861 brought an influx of miners looking for work and homes.
-The mine operated a private railway line for the conveyance of coal to Wollongong harbour until 1888.
+The opening of the Mount Pleasant Coal Mine in 1861 brought an influx of miners looking for work and homes.
+The mine operated a private railway line for the conveyance of coal to Wollongong Harbour until 1888.
 The opening of the Government railway allowed coal to be transported directly to Sydney.

-In the 1800's a brickyard was opened on the northern side of Mt Ousley Road by W K Bate.
+In the 1800s a brickyard was opened on the northern side of Mount Ousley Road by W K Bate.
 It was the largest brickyard south of Sydney.
 All the machinery was driven by steam.
-The brickyard closed down when the supply of suitable clay in the area was exhausted.
-(Cousins, 1994; Wollindex)
+The brickyard closed down when the supply of suitable clay in the area was exhausted (Cousins, 1994; Wollindex).

 In the 1880s the latest road into the Illawarra was the Military Road leading from Fairy Meadow.
 The road cut along the mountain side and was free from the sharp corners of other roads in the area.

-A bus service was started in the 1920's by the Dion boys.
+A bus service was started in the 1920s by the Dion family.
 The vehicle used was a Ford with solid tyres.
-Passengers sat on seats round the bus and faced inwards.
-(Ryan, 1986)
+Passengers sat on seats round the bus and faced inwards (Ryan, 1986).